BoraAKoyuncu/Towin-Beast/Readme.txt

-To start the game, go inside the TOWIN file and then double click on Towin.exe
+To start the game, go inside the Game file and then double click on Towin.exe